Ruda Ladha Chawra

-Seth Ruda Ladha Chawra, Rai Saheb (1884–1948) was a noted railway contractor and Kutchi industrialist, who established himself at Bagra, India.
+Seth Ruda Ladha Chawra, Rai Saheb (1884–1948) was a noted railway contractor and Kutchi industrialist, who established himself at Hoshangabad, India.

 Early life

 He was born in 1884 to Ladha Bharmal of Chandiya at Madhapar near Bhuj in erstwhile Princely State of Cutch.
 He belonged to a small but enterprising Mestri community, which was known for their architectural skills.
 Ruda Ladha's father Ladha Bharamal and uncle Ramji Bharmal worked as a railway contractor in Itarsi – Jabalpur section in 1869–71 and also Bhopal State Railway works in 1880–81 connecting Itarsi with Bhopal.

 Ruda Ladha had some primary education at vernacular school at Madhapar and Bhuj.

 Railway contractor

 Ruda Ladha also joined his father in his business of railway contractor at a very early age and soon gained a name as reputed railway contractor for Great Indian Peninsula Railway.
 He was involved in laying of railway line from Pandhurna to Itarsi section in 1922 with fellow contractors from his community and worked on several other railway bridges and lines.

 He was also involved in several railway contract works of Seth Walchand Hirachand with whom he shared personal friendship.
 Walchand, when founded Hindustan Construction Company in 1926, offered him to join him as a partner in his company, which he politely declined.
 He along with some other Mestri railway contractors were a part of the team that did Bhor ghat tunnelling in Kasara to Khandala section of G.I.P.
 Railway, which was completed by Tata Construction Company headed by Walchand during years 1926–28.